d1sc0/gatsby_bulma_blog/README.md

 ## Maybe things for later (Roadmap)

+- put this template on firebase and setup deploys using github actions?!
 - Update twitter cards etc in SEO component
-- Maybe move Bio component out of post template and use optionally in MDX posts?!
 - Style up a sample form component/page
 - Split out Layout Component to create Layout, Header/Nav and Footer?!